Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-a-Raspberry-Pi.md

-# How to install NextCloudPi on a Raspberry Pi
 This is the official guide on how to install NextCloudPi on a Raspberry Pi
 ## Download the Image
 You will need to use a BitTorrent client like [Transmission](https://transmissionbt.com/download/)